felixwuproject/Penetration-/README.md

 Nikto Tool
 ## Scan web server scanner which performs comprehensive tests against web servers for multiple items, including over 6700 potentially dangerous files/programs,
 nikto -C all - host http://

+Hydra
+The next tool we will use is Hydra, a powerful login cracker which is very fast and supports a number of different protocols.
+To show the help and some basic usage options, simply type hydra in the terminal. hydra -L users.txt -P passwords.txt ssh://IP -t 4
+The -L flag, which specifies a list of login names.
+The -P flag, which specifies a list of passwords. ssh://172.16.1.102 — our target and protocol.
+The -t flag set to 4, which sets the number of parallel tasks to run.

+hydra -l <username> -P /usr/share/wordlists/rockyou.txt -s 22 -f -vV <ip> ssh